How your operation gets ready.

 - Some milestones tracked

-The competency map is named, owned, and used.
+The competency map is named, owned, and used across humans and AI.
 A milestone schedule replaces ride-alongs.
-Every new hire moves through the same path.
+The AI's prompt structure is treated as onboarding artifact.
+Every new hire moves through the same path; every prompt update is reviewed against the map.
 Ramp velocity is a measured number.

 - Milestone schedule